canyoldas0/TouchlessQuiz/README.md

 This is a quiz game only with the true and false answers.
 Players answer the questions by tilting their heads either to left or right.

+##Note: This project was made in earlier stage of my iOS career.
+It will be refactored!

 # Tech Stack